10 Taipei Beaches and Coastal Parks Worth Checking Out

 I didn’t originally include Shalun Beach (沙崙海水浴場) in this article.
 But now that it is easily accessible, thanks to the new Danhai LRT Line in Tamsui, I’ve decided to add it.
 It is the only beach in Taipei that you can reach by Taipei MRT (with a transfer onto the Danhai LRT).

 On the downside, this beach isn’t great for swimming.
-You could play around in the water, but it’s a little too close to the city for comfort (read: you may see garbage).
+You could play around in the water, but it’s a little too close to the city for comfort (in other words, you may see garbage).
 Also, there are no facilities for changing, showering, etc.

 To learn more about the area, see my guide to Tamsui district.

-Fullon Hotel Tamsui Fisherman’s Wharf (see on Booking / Agoda / TripAdvisor) This branch of the Fullon Hotel chain (we’ll also see one belong in Fulong) features a pool and is a short walk from Shalun Beach.
+Fullon Hotel Tamsui Fisherman’s Wharf (see on Booking / Agoda / TripAdvisor) This branch of the Fullon Hotel chain (you’ll see another one below at Fulong Beach) features a pool and is a short walk from Shalun Beach.
 The hotel is an iconic landmark at Fisherman’s Wharf.

 Qianshuiwan